joschkabirk/panim/docs/source/index.rst

 .. image:: ../../animations/optical_fibre.gif

-.. table of contents on the left side of the website
+.. table of contents in the header
 .. toctree::
    :maxdepth: 2
    :hidden: